shrutikar/MajorCitiesWikipedia/README.md

 6. Additional data can be collected for these cities from other webpages.
 Since there was no particular usecase for this dataset, [Cost of Living in Major Cities in North America](https://www.numbeo.com/cost-of-living/region_rankings.jsp?title=2019&region=021) , []() have been scrapped for demonstration.

 #### Note
-DBpedia was also explored during this assignment.
-On comparison with scrapped wikipedia data and DBpedia data, DBpedia data seemed to be outdated.
-This may be suitable for research purpose.
-The script is more focused to capture recent data availlable.
+DBpedia was also explored during this project.
+On comparison with scrapped wikipedia data, DBpedia data seemed to be outdated which may be suitable for research purpose.
+In our case, the script is more focused to capture recent data availlable.